lochmueller/fl_realurl_image/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

+3.3.0 May 18, 2015

 - Remove removeDoubleEntriesCommand, because the CF do not allow double entries
 - Introduce the Caching Framework
 - Prepare configuration handling
 - Code cleanups
+- Fix Caching bug
+- Fix generation of the text base
+- cleanups

 3.2.0 May 03, 2015